Minor in Economics

 About

-The Minor in Economics at Fort Hays State University gives students a strong foundation in economics.
-The program covers both microeconomics and macroeconomics, and students can choose electives in areas of interest, such as intermediate economics, financial markets, international economics or finance, or quantitative methods.
+The Minor in Economics at Fort Hays State University provides students with a solid foundation in both microeconomics and macroeconomics.
+The curriculum combines core and advanced coursework, allowing students to tailor their studies through electives in areas such as intermediate economics, financial markets, international economics, or finance, and quantitative methods.

 Why pursue a Minor in Economics at Fort Hays State University?